enaml-ops/omg-transform/README.md

  - `change-network`: change an instance group's network
  - `clone`: clone an instance group
  - `change-az`: change an instance group's AZs
+ - `add-vm-extension`: add a vm extension to an existing instance group

 ## Adding a new transformation